The best part? None of these involve coding and very few of them take longer than an hour — some less than 5 minutes!

 These posts will appear on the right hand side of the screen with your business listing in Google search results based on relevance to the user’s search.

-Google posts can be used to promote new products and services and drive additional engagement with your Google My Business listing.
+Google posts can be used to promote new products and services and drive additional engagement with your Google Business Profile listing.
 Google post content can include text, images, calls to action, offers, and more; and there are different post types to allow you to tailor the kind of engagement you want with your business.

 4. Pin your new client special on your Facebook page